xtuc/airgap/README.md

 Security for the modern AI age.

+> No security layer is perfect. airgap is still experimental.
+Contributions
+> welcome!

 ## Protected secrets

 `airgap` launches a target program (e.g. an AI coding agent) inside its own mount